Major snowstorm puts 31 million under blizzard warning

 Among major developments:

--- Light snow is falling in Washington DC up through Philadelphia, and New York City as of Tuesday morning.
+-- Snow is falling in Washington DC up through Philadelphia, and New York City as of Tuesday morning.

 -- 31 million people are under a blizzard warning, 31 million are under a winter storm warning and 9 million are under a winter weather advisory.

--- The heaviest snow is expected to hit between 6 a.m. and 9 a.m. and could turn into sleet later, according to CNN Weather Center.
+-- The heaviest snow is expected to hit between 6 a.m. and 9 a.m. and could turn into sleet later, according to the CNN Weather Center.

--- Boston, Philadelphia and New York City school districts will be closed Tuesday along with many government offices.
+-- Boston, Baltimore, Philadelphia and New York City school districts will be closed Tuesday along with many government offices.

 -- Airlines canceled over 7,600 US flights scheduled for Monday, Tuesday and Wednesday, according to Flightaware.com.

--- New York City could get up to 20 inches of snow, Mayor Bill De Blasio said, with coastal flooding and wind gusts as high as 40 to 50 mph also forecast.
+-- New York City could get up to 20 inches of snow, Mayor Bill de Blasio said, with coastal flooding and wind gusts as high as 40 to 50 mph also forecast.
 But with warmer air filtering into the area, weather models predict that snowfall could be somewhere around 10 to 14 inches.

--- New York Gov. Andrew Cuomo activated the State Emergency Operations Center for Monday evening.
-State agencies have already deployed personnel, assets and state stockpile resources -- including sandbags, generators and pumps -- to key areas.
+-- State of emergencies have been declared in Maryland, Virginia, New York, New Jersey and Pennsylvania.

 -- Philadelphia could see 10 inches of snow, causing dangerous travel conditions and wind gusts up to 55 mph in many areas.